At the end of this guide you will be able to…

 If you never worked with Testable before, you can check out our 3-minute introduction here

 What is the Stroop task and how can you use it in your own research?

 The Stroop effect is one of the most widely known psychological phenomena.
-Most commonly, it describes the difficulty to name the font color of a word, if that word itself names a different color.
-In experienced readers, reading happens automatically and it takes mental effort to suppress the meaning we gather from the word to instead focus on the words’ color.
+It describes the difficulty to name the font color of a word, if that word itself names a different color.
+In experienced readers, reading happens automatically and effortlessly.
+Therefore, it takes mental effort to suppress the meaning we gather from the word to instead focus on its color.
 (If you never experienced it yourself you should try our demo experiment here!)

-The mental effort we experience when trying to ignore the meaning of the word is what psychologists refer to as ‘inhibition’.
-We can say that we need to ‘inhibit’ the automatic response of reading the word in favour of giving the more unusual response of naming the font color.
-Our brain’s ability to inhibit automatic responses is crucial to taking deliberate actions in life that are not just governed by our habits and reflexes.
+The mental effort we experience when trying to ignore the meaning of the word is what psychologists call ‘inhibition’.
+We can say that we need to ‘inhibit’ the automatic response of reading the word so we can give the more unusual response of naming the font color.
+Our brain’s ability to inhibit automatic responses is crucial to taking deliberate actions.
+It allows for our behavior to not just be governed by our habits and reflexes.
 Mental disorders, such as Schizophrenia, depression, or addictions can be both the cause and effect of a loss of inhibitory ability.
-This makes the study of cognitive inhibition an important focus of research, and the Stroop task is a reliable instrument to measure it.
+This makes the study of cognitive inhibition an important focus of research.
+The Stroop task, among other tools, remains a reliable and widely used instrument to measure it.

-Our Testable experiment template is ready to run and includes both a keyboard as well as a voice response version of the basic Stroop colour-word task.
-You can read below how to use it in your own research and how to easily create your own variations of the task.
+Our Testable experiment template includes both a keyboard as well as a voice version of the basic Stroop colour-word task.
+Read below to learn how to use it in your own research and easily create variations of the task.